sensu/sensu-puppet/REFERENCE.md

 Custom tags you can apply to enrich metric points produced by check output metric extraction."
 Consists of Array of Hashes, each Hash must contain `name` and `value` keys.

+##### `output_metric_thresholds`

+Metric threshold rules for check output metric extraction.
+Each element is a Hash with keys:
+* name       - Required String - metric name to match
+* tags       - Optional Array of Hashes with 'name' and 'value' keys to match metric tags
+* thresholds - Optional Array of Hashes with 'min', 'max', and 'status' keys
+* null_status - Optional Integer - status when metric is missing (default 0)

+##### `pipelines`

+Pipelines used to process events produced by this check.
+Each element is a ResourceReference Hash with keys: name, type, api_version.
+Example: [{ 'name' => 'my_pipeline', 'type' => 'Pipeline', 'api_version' => 'core/v2' }]

 ##### `proxy_entity_name`